Rod Jackson (epidemiologist): Arrival of Omicron variant

 When questions were raised in April 2022 about the exact number of daily COVID-19 cases in the New Zealand community, Jackson said this was most likely because so many people were not reporting the results of their rapid antigen tests (RAT).
 While he did not see a return to PCR testing as being feasible with high numbers of community cases, Jackson did suggest that an upgrade of the testing system was desperately needed.
 He accepted that RAT testing was widely being used, but noted that "expecting people to report the results of self-administered RAT tests was never going to happen on a consistent basis...[because]...they are only reliable if they are done by trained people and recorded."

 On 11 September 2022, Jacinda Ardern announced that most elements of the COVID-19 Protection Framework in New Zealand were to be dropped.
 Jackson said the decision was reasonable because vaccination and prime infection appeared to be protecting people against the current variant, although a new variant was still a possibility.
 He did however, suggest that masks should still be worn on public transport and planes, but large, well-ventilated spaces raised fewer concerns.

+Notable students

+Notable students of Jackson include Shanthi Ameratunga and Josephine Herman.

 Awards

 In 2006 Jackson won the International Society of Hypertension Julius Award for contributions to hypertension research.

 He was awarded the Peter Gluckman Medal for Distinguished Contribution to Research in 2009.

 In 2014 Jackson received the Life Membership Award, Australasian Epidemiology Association.

+In 2024 Jackson was elected as a Fellow of the Royal Society Te Apārangi.